megazear7/battlesim/README.md

 ### Development

-This will do a git commit in order to deploy to github pages.

-`npm deploy`
+`npm start`

 ### Deployment

+This will do a git commit of the docs folder and a push in order to deploy to github pages.

 ```
-npm run build
+npm run deploy
-git add docs
-git commit -m "Updated build"
-git push origin master
 ```

 ### Technical Overview